Skip to main content

 Create your first spec

-1. Your agent host is open with the uSpec project and skills are available
+1. Your agent host is open in the project where you ran npx uspec-skills init and skills are available

-3. You’ve run firstrun — the template library is configured (uspecs.config.json has your template keys)
+3. You’ve run firstrun.
+The template library is configured (uspecs.config.json has your template keys and MCP provider)

 Prompt format showing skill name, Figma component link, and additional context